Tea for breakfast

 Vietnam is one of the major producers of Robusta coffee and therefore favour mechanical harvesting methods.
 Strip picking machines are the favourite method to harvest the coffee cherries.

 Coffee beans undergo roasting to activate their incredible flavours.
 Roasting is a crucial step in the coffee production process that transforms green coffee beans into the aromatic and flavorful beans used to brew coffee.
-There are various roasting methods and techniques employed to achieve different roast profiles, such as a light roast, dark roast, etc.
+There are various roasting methods and techniques employed for different kinds of coffee beans to achieve different roast profiles, such as a light roast, dark roast, etc.

 Light roast, also referred to as cinnamon roast or New England roast, involves roasting the beans to a light brown colour.